 Also in the automotive area, a representative from Hertz told a similar story as to how labeling cars for specific markets would cause them all kinds of problems.
 Hertz uses LoJack and similar systems to recover stolen property.

-Jeffery Fineran represented the pharmaceutical industry and spoke in opposition of the bill.
-RFID protects against counterfit drugs.
+Jeffery Fineran represented the pharmaceutical industry and spoke in opposition to the bill.
+RFID protects against counterfeit drugs.
 He pointed out that the FDA is the only agency that should able to mandate labeling of drugs, and mandating anything about RFID should be done at the federal level.

 Daniel Romm from EPC Global spoke of their concern for privacy but says the “one size fits all” approach to fix a problem that doesn’t exist is not feasible.
 Mandated notifications is “premature” because RFID technology is still developing and RFID is not universal.
 Passing this bill at this time would just cause confusion among consumers and businesses.

 David Holliday spoke in opposition to the bill.
 He said that RFID is useful in some applications, but not in all applications.
 A 96-bit RFID tag can hold only a little bit of data to create a unique number for the product.
 The problem with privacy and data theft is not really an RFID problem, but a data protection problem, such as the problems that occurred with TJX stores.